 Who is this guy?

-Since the mid 90’s he has released two commercial CDs, several digital tracks and been featured on many CD compilations.
+Since the mid 90’s he has released three albums, a big selection of EPs and been featured on various CD compilations.

 In 2005 Björn got his first electronic dance music release with the remix of the Deep Orbit (Damion Houchen/Genix) track “Revolver” for Dutch label KYR Records.
 Also in 2005 he resurrected XAKK Records as a digital label for releasing his own stuff and that of his talented friends.